furti/FreeCAD-ArchTextures/README.md

 ![task panel](./Resources/Documentation/intro_task_panel.png)

-5. Select ```MatBricks``` in the Material Combo Box and double click the "Texture File" column.
+5. Select ```MatBricks``` in the Material Combo Box and click the "..." button next to the "Texture" input field.
 Select a brick texture from your file system (I used textures from https://www.textures.com/).
 After you click "OK" nothing will happen because the TextureConfig is still hidden.

 6. Select the TextureConfig in the Tree View and hit the "Space" key.
 This will add the texture in our config to all objects with the "MatBricks" materials.
 When hiding the TextureConfig again, the textures will be removed from the 3D View.
 When the textures are visible you should see something like this